Economy of Maharashtra: Political history

 The British East India Company controlled Mumbai beginning in the 17th century, and used it as one of their main trading posts.
 The company slowly expanded areas under its rule during the 18th century.
 Their conquest of Maharashtra was completed in 1818 with the defeat of Peshwa Bajirao II in the Third Anglo-Maratha War.

 The British governed western Maharashtra as part of the Bombay Presidency.
 A number of the Maratha states persisted as princely states, retaining autonomy in return for acknowledging British suzerainty.
 The largest princely states in the territory were Nagpur, Satara and Kolhapur; Satara was annexed to the Bombay Presidency in 1848, and Nagpur was annexed in 1853 to become Nagpur Province, later part of the Central Provinces.
 Berar, which had been part of the Nizam's Hyderabad State, was occupied by the British in 1853 and annexed to the Central Provinces in 1903.
 However, a large part called Marathwada remained part of the Nizam's Hyderabad Statee throughout the British period.
-The British ruled for more than a century and ruined the economy of the Maharashtra.
+The British rule of more than a century profoundly changed Maharashtra region including the economy.
 After Indian independence in 1947, princely states and Jagirs of the Deccan States Agency, were merged into Bombay State, which was created from the former Bombay Presidency in 1950.
 In 1956, the States Reorganisation Act reorganised the Indian states along linguistic lines, and Bombay Presidency State was enlarged by the addition of the predominantly Marathi-speaking regions of Marathwada (Aurangabad Division) from erstwhile Hyderabad state and Vidarbha region from the Central Provinces and Berar.
 The southernmost part of Bombay State was ceded to Mysore.
 In the 1950s, Marathi people strongly protested against bilingual Bombay state under the banner of Samyukta Maharashtra Samiti.
 On 1 May 1960, a separate Marathi-speaking state of Maharashtra by dividing earlier bilingual Bombay State into the new states of Maharashtra and Gujarat.